On the equivalence between non-factorizable mixed-strategy classical games and quantum games: Games with non-factorizable probabilities

 \section{Games with non-factorizable probabilities}

-Quantum probabilities $\epsilon _{i}$, however, may not be factorizable in the sense described in (\ref{factorizability}).
-That is, the measurement stage of the quantum game can result in such $\epsilon _{i}$ for which one cannot find $p,q\in \lbrack 0,1]$ so that Eqs.\textit{~}(\ref {factorizability}) are satisfied.
-Viewing a quantum game from this probabilistic viewpoint, it then seems natural to ask how removing the factorizability relations (\ref{factorizability}) may affect the outcome of the game.
-The setting of a quantum game allows sets of non-factorizable probabilities and in this paper we consider role of non-factorizable probabilities in the playing of a game.

-This question can also be stated as follows.
-Considering Eqs.~(\ref{QPayoffs} ,\ref{QPayoffs1}) we can describe the factorizable game as the one for which
+Quantum probabilities $\epsilon _{i}$, however, may not be factorizable in the sense described by Eq.~(\ref{factorizability}).
+That is, the measurement stage of a quantum game can result in such probabilities $\epsilon _{i}$ $ (0\leq \epsilon _{i}\leq 1)$ that one cannot find $p,q\in \lbrack 0,1]$ so that Eqs.\textit{~}(\ref{factorizability}) are satisfied.
+Viewing the payoff relations (\ref{QPayoffs}) from this probabilistic viewpoint, it then seems natural to ask whether we can obtain the payoffs (\ref{QPayoffs}) by simply removing the factorizability relations (\ref{factorizability}) and if this is the case then what are the possibly new outcomes of the game.
+A quantum game allows obtaining sets of non-factorizable probabilities and in this paper we look at the role of non-factorizable probabilities on the outcome of a game.
+This can also be stated as follows.
+Considering Eqs.~(\ref {QPayoffs},\ref{QPayoffs1}), we can describe the factorizable game as the one for which

-where the probabilities $\epsilon _{i}$ are related to players's strategies $ p$ and $q$ via strong factorizability relations (\ref{factorizability}).
-Now we ask what if the relationship between $p,$ $q$ and $\epsilon _{i}$ are weaker than described by factorizability and how this is going to affect the solution of the game.

-To address this, in the following we introduce two approaches towards considering non-factorizable probabilities.
+where $\Sigma _{i=1}^{4}\epsilon _{i}=1$ and the probabilities $\epsilon _{i} $ are related to players's strategies $p$ and $q$ via the factorizability relations (\ref{factorizability}).
+In the following, we consider two approaches in obtaining non-factorizable probabilities.